Automate setting up Xcode

 Why automate?

-I (and many with me) prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and to increase the overall reliability of a certain process.
+I prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and increase the overall reliability of a process.

-For a development team, automation can also be used to streamline the setup of a certain developer environment and make it easy to follow shared conventions.
+For a team, automation can streamline the setup of a developer environment and make it easy to follow conventions.
 For instance, swiftlint can help to enforce code conventions, code snippets can be used to generate comments and code blocks etc.

 External dependencies

-When you have external dependencies for building and runing a project, you should consider using dependency and package managers to setup your dependencies with a single command.
+When you need external dependencies to build and run a project, consider using package and dependency managers to setup dependencies with a single command.

 For instance, you can add a Brewfile to your project root and add all required tools to it: